Snowflake Data Catalog: Importance, Benefits, Native Capabilities & Evaluation Guide

 - The interface isn’t user-friendly and doesn’t house all data (i.e., non-Snowflake data) under one roof

-That’s why setting up an enterprise data catalog for the Snowflake data cloud is vital to understand and use data properly.
+That’s why setting up an enterprise data catalog for the Snowflake Data Cloud is vital to understanding and using data properly.
 So, let’s explore the key tenets of an ideal data catalog for Snowflake.